Why Does Whey Protein Make Me Feel Nauseous? (Explained)

 However, although inulin has numerous health benefits, it can cause digestive issues when consumed in high quantities.

-In fact, too much inulin in your diet will not only make you feel nauseous, but can also cause stomach cramps, diarrhea, and flatulence.
+In fact, too much inulin in your diet will not only make you feel terrible, but it can also cause stomach cramps, diarrhea, and flatulence.

 So, this is something you should definitely be wary of.